-Proposed interventions should align with FFP's Strategic Results Framework and describe in sufficient detail to assess their operational and technical appropriateness and feasibility.
-While developing the sector-based technical approach, applicants should review FFP's Technical
+Proposed interventions should align with the FFP Strategy and Programming Principles described in Section I and describe in sufficient detail to assess their operational and technical appropriateness and feasibility.
+While developing the sector-based technical approach, applicants should review FFP's Technical References.
+Technical approaches proposed must be evidence-based and adhere to the CSI.
+The technical approach must include, at a minimum, the following: